 What is an Organisation Information Document?

-An Organisation Information Document is a Word document that provides information to the participating NHS/HSC organisations to support the set-up of research.
-There are commercial and non-commercial versions.
+An Organisation Information Document is a Word document that provides information to the participating NHS/HSC organisations to support the set-up of non-commercial studies.
 It is a constituent part of the UK Local Information Pack.

-In outline format the Organisational Information Document will be a component of the IRAS Form submission and in a localised format will be required as part of the UK Local Information Pack for both commercial and non-commercial research.
-Organisation Information Document templates and associated guidance are available in IRAS Help.
+In outline format the Organisational Information Document will be a component of the IRAS Form submission and in a localised format will be required as part of the UK Local Information Pack.
+The Organisation Information Document templates and associated guidance are available in IRAS Help.

 There is specific guidance provided to support the creation of outline and localised Organisation Information Documents.
 One key element of the outline Organisation Information Document is that it clarifies whether a Principal Investigator or a Local Collaborator or neither is required to be in place at participating NHS/HSC organisations.
 Further details are given in the Organisation Information Document and guidance.

 Do I need to submit an Organisation Information Document with my IRAS Form submission?

 Yes.
 An outline Organisation Information Document should be attached to the IRAS Form checklist and submitted along with the other documents on the checklist.
 The IRAS checklist will be updated to provide a row on which to attach outline Organisation Information Documents.

 An outline Organisation Information Document gives information that will be common to all participating NHS/HSC organisations undertaking the same activities within the study.
 For some studies some organisations will undertake different activities to others; for example, where recruitment and intervention is undertaken in one participating NHS/HSC organisation and follow up undertaken in separate participating NHS/HSC organisation (a participating NHS/HSC organisation is taken to mean the legal entity e.g. NHS Trust or Health Board rather than constituent locations within the participating NHS/HSC organisation).
 In this case more than one outline Organisation Information Document may be needed.